haileykoo/chatapp/README.md

 React Chat app
 URL: https://haileychatappreact.herokuapp.com

-# Quick React Demo

-A quick React demo and test.
 To run from the command line (in this root folder):

 ## 1. Install the Node Modules